A Weapon From The Dreamtime

 Kangaroo Turbo Power

 The quality of Aboriginal, long range flight technology was such that it has long utilized advanced concepts still being investigated in modern aeronautical engineering for use in airplanes and helicopters.
-Their achievements are remarkable.
-One example of this is that in regions of Australia the Aborigines would flute or carve the airfoils of their throwsticks in fine details with decorative patterns carved with the teeth of kangaroo and other animals.
+Their achievements are truly remarkable.
+One example of this is that in regions of Australia the Aboriginal craftsmen would flute or carve the airfoils of their throwsticks in fine details with decorative patterns carved with the teeth of kangaroo and other animals.
 These carvings not only enhanced the beauty of their work and told stories, but they also acted as airfoil turbulators which helped improve the performance of the throwsticks in many cases.
 This was an ancient and laborious practice, but it was mankind's first invention of the airfoil turbulator, ages before the Wright brothers were even born.
-Turbulators are used on modern wings to increase stability and to reduce drag.
+Turbulators are used on modern wings to increase stability.
 Turbulators work by stirring up the boundary layer of air next to the wing's surface, which makes it flow in a more controlled and streamlined path around the wing.
-Ongoing research continues to be conducted by aeronautical engineers on this complex subject which was first discovered by the Aborigines.
-You can find turbulators on the ridges of a frisbee and the high efficiency wings of a sail plane, but perhaps the most familiar place to see a turbulator is the dimples on a golf ball.
+Ongoing research continues to be conducted by aeronautical engineers on this complex subject which was first discovered by the ancient craftmen of Australia.
+You can find turbulators on the ridges of a frisbee and the high efficiency wings of a sail plane, but perhaps the most familiar place to see a turbulator is the dimples on a golf ball, where they funcation as a form drag reduction mechanism.

 Scraping The Surface

 In a throwstick, truly everything affects everything, and yet ironically there are dozens of effective approaches to making a good throwstick with innumerable ineffective ones.
-Many different and yet effective airfoils, shapes, sizes and styles have been produced by the Australian Aborigines and other peoples around the world.
+Many different and yet effective airfoils, shapes, sizes and styles have been produced by the ancient Australian craftsmen, as well as other peoples around the world.
 Of course boomerangs operate from many of the same principles as well, just taking them in an easier and more natural direction.
 The extreme challenge of kylie making is in riding the edge of what's possible.
 Kylie tuning is a very intentional activity, as it is not the natural tendency of any stick to fly in a straight line.
-Throwstick tuning is a case of mind over matter!
+It is a case of mind over matter!
 The irony of the bent flying wing is that despite all of its imbalances, indeed because of them, it offers an amazing, adjustable, and fully automated flight control mechanism to those few who know how to master it.
 No other flying object offers such a dynamic.

 An Ancient Weapon In A Modern World